httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an item as input_item:

-1. If input_item is an integer, return the result of applying Serialising an Integer ({{ser-integer}}) to input_item.
+1. If input_item is an number, return the result of applying Serialising a Number ({{ser-number}}) to input_item.
-2. If input_item is a float, return the result of applying Serialising a Float ({{ser-float}}) to input_item.
-3. If input_item is a string, return the result of applying Serialising a String ({{ser-string}}) to input_item.
+2. If input_item is a string, return the result of applying Serialising a String ({{ser-string}}) to input_item.
-4. If input_item is a token, return the result of Serialising a Token ({{ser-token}}) to input_item.
+3. If input_item is a token, return the result of Serialising a Token ({{ser-token}}) to input_item.
-5. If input_item is a Boolean, return the result of applying Serialising a Boolean ({{ser-boolean}}) to input_item.
+4. If input_item is a Boolean, return the result of applying Serialising a Boolean ({{ser-boolean}}) to input_item.
-6. If input_item is a byte sequence, return the result of applying Serialising a Byte Sequence ({{ser-binary}}) to input_item.
+5. If input_item is a byte sequence, return the result of applying Serialising a Byte Sequence ({{ser-binary}}) to input_item.
-7. Otherwise, fail serialisation.
+6. Otherwise, fail serialisation.

-### Serialising an Integer {#ser-integer}
+### Serialising a Number {#ser-number}

-Given an integer as input_integer:
+Given a number as input_number:

-0. If input_integer is not an integer in the range of −9,223,372,036,854,775,808 to 9,223,372,036,854,775,807 inclusive, fail serialisation.
+0. If input_number is not representable in a IEEE 754 double precision number, fail serialisation.
 1. Let output be an empty string.
-2. If input_integer is less than (but not equal to) 0, append "-" to output.
-3. Append input_integer's numeric value represented in base 10 using only decimal digits to output.
-4. Return output.

-### Serialising a Float {#ser-float}

-Given a float as input_float:

-0. If input_float is not a IEEE 754 double precision number, fail serialisation.
-1. Let output be an empty string.
-2. If input_float is less than (but not equal to) 0, append "-" to output.
+2. If input_number is less than (but not equal to) 0, append "-" to output.
-3. Append input_float's integer component represented in base 10 using only decimal digits to output; if it is zero, append "0".
+3. Append input_number's integer component represented in base 10 using only decimal digits to output; if it is zero, append "0".
 4. Append "." to output.
-5. Append input_float's decimal component represented in base 10 using only decimal digits to output; if it is zero, append "0".
+5. Append input_number's decimal component represented in base 10 using only decimal digits to output; if it is zero, append "0".
 6. Return output.